Grow your wealth securely with a low-risk government-backed investment that can help boost prosperity in the country

 When you purchase an RTB, you effectively lend money to the government.
 When the government uses RTB funds to pay for certain projects, those projects are expected to generate income, which it must share with the investors in the form of interest coupons that have an attached monetary value to them.

 Coupons are issued to the investors either quarterly, semi-annually or annually.
-The issuance of coupons continues until the bond matures, which can be at any time from a year to 10 years.
+In the case of RTBs, coupons are issued every quarter.
+The issuance of coupons continues until the bond matures.

 Once the bond matures, the full amount invested is returned to the investors.

-Most of the time, a withholding tax of up to 20% is imposed on coupon payments, unless the investor is a tax-exempt institution.
+Most of the time, a withholding tax of 20% is imposed on coupon payments, unless the investor is a tax-exempt institution or the bond is denominated in US dollars.

 What are the benefits of RTBs to investors?